nerabits/Surge-Manual/others/misc-options.md

 ### udp-policy-not-supported-behaviour

-The fallback behavior when UDP traffic matches a policy that doesn't support UDP relay.
+The fallback behavior when UDP traffic matches a policy that doesn't support the UDP relay.
 Possible values: DIRECT, REJECT.

 ### proxy-test-udp

-(null)

 ### compatibility-mode (iOS Only)

-Not available

 ### allow-wifi-access (iOS Only)